Colorado potato beetle: Human interaction

+In July 2023 Colorado beetles were officially confirmed in a potato field in Kent, England.
+Farmers and growers, gardeners and members of the public are being encouraged to remain vigilant for signs of the pest and to report potential sightings to APHA.

-Elsewhere in Europe, the beetle became established near USA military bases in Bordeaux during or immediately following World War I and had proceeded to spread by the beginning of World War II to Belgium, the Netherlands, and Spain.
+Elsewhere in Europe the beetle became established near USA military bases in Bordeaux during or immediately following World War I and had proceeded to spread by the beginning of World War II to Belgium, the Netherlands and Spain.
 The population increased dramatically during and immediately following World War II and spread eastward, and the beetle is now found over much of the continent.
 After World War II, in the Soviet occupation zone of Germany, almost half of all potato fields were infested by the beetle by 1950.
-In East Germany, they were known as Amikäfer ('Yankee beetles') following a governmental claim that the beetles were dropped by American planes.
-In the European Union, it remains a regulated (quarantine) pest for the Republic of Ireland, Balearic Islands, Cyprus, Malta, and southern parts of Sweden and Finland.
+In East Germany they were known as Amikäfer ('Yankee beetles') following a governmental claim that the beetles were dropped by American planes.
+In the European Union it remains a regulated (quarantine) pest for the Republic of Ireland, Balearic Islands, Cyprus, Malta and southern parts of Sweden and Finland.
 It is not established in any of these member states, but occasional infestations can occur when, for example, wind blows adults from Russia to Finland.

-The beetle has the potential to spread to temperate areas of East Asia, India, South America, Africa, New Zealand, and Australia.